openpnp/openpnp-capture-java/README.md

+Java bindings for https://github.com/openpnp/openpnp-capture.
+Releases include all platform binaries and support auto extraction for a "plug and play" experience.

 # Build
 See https://github.com/openpnp/openpnp-capture/releases to pick a release of the native library to build against and specify it's tag name in the next command.